 In 1951, the church relocated to Kern Road and again relocated to Miami Road in 1968.
 The Church launched a new ministry, the Community Baptist Christian School, in 1976.

-Over the almost 68 year history of Community Baptist Church, God has blessed in giving the church godly leadership over these years.
-Community has had six pastors:
+Throughout the history of Community Baptist Church, God has blessed in giving the church godly leadership.
+Community has had seven pastors:

 We have grown over the years and even changed locations a few times, but God is still at work here just as he has been throughout our history.
 We are thrilled for the future of Community and eager to see what God has in store for us.